Stevenfavour/Linuxfundametal0/README29.md

 ```

-The above workflow deploys the applicattion to AWS cloud platform when changes are pushed to the main branch.
+The above workflow deploys the application to the AWS cloud platform when changes are pushed to the main branch.

-Now lets explore some aspects of the above workflow.
+Now let's explore some aspects of the above workflow.

 #### Configuring Deployments Environments

-* Environment variables are non-senstive information that can be used within the workflow.
-E.g Applicaton name, AWS region, Deployment Group name etc.
+* Environment variables are non-sensitive information that can be used within the workflow.
+E.g., Application name, AWS region, Deployment Group name, etc.
-The are written within the `env` block of the workflow.
+They are written within the `env` block of the workflow.

 ![](/Img29/16.png)

-* Secrets are sensitive informantion that cant be hardcoded into the workflow. hence, we leverage github to staore those information and reference to them from the workflow.
-This way these information are not exposed on the worflow and logs.
+* Secrets are sensitive information that can't be hardcoded into the workflow.
+Hence, we leverage GitHub to store that information and reference it from the workflow.
+This way this information are not exposed on the workflow and logs.

 ![](/Img29/11.png)

-This is how we refrence the above secrets inside the workflow file.
+This is how we reference the above secrets inside the workflow file.

 ![](/Img29/17.png)

-#### AWS code deploymwnt using Codedeploy on AWS
+#### AWS code deployment using CodeDeploy on AWS

-Earlier, we talked about deployment stategies, here we are going to be focused on the two branches and they will both have different Codedeploy application and Deployment groups.
+Earlier, we talked about deployment stategies.
+Here, we are going to be focused on the two branches and they will both have different Codedeploy applications and Deployment groups.

 ![](/Img29/1.png)

-Image above shows the deployment application for the staging environment.
+The image above shows the deployment application for the staging environment.
 A blue/green deployment strategy is also implemented.

 ![](/Img29/2.png)